DC10 plane crashes

 During the takeoff roll, the left engine and pylon separated from the wing, damaging several hydraulic lines at the same time.

 The crew continued the takeoff, but the damage caused by the engine separation led to the uncommanded retraction of some flight control surfaces on the left wing as well as the loss of warning systems associated with those control surfaces.

 The aircraft rolled to the left, lost altitude, and crashed shortly after takeoff.

 All 258 passengers and 13 crew members were killed.
 Two people on the ground were also killed.

 American Airlines Events

 - 31 October 1979; Western Airlines DC10-10; Mexico City, Mexico: The crew inadvertently landed on a closed runway parallel to the active runway.
 The aircraft struck a large vehicle and crashed.
-63 of the 77 passengers and 9 of the 11 crew were killed.
+Nine of the 11 crew members and 63 of the 77 passengers were killed.